kentaro-a/HeadlessTestingForCakePHP/README.md

 $ pkill -f chrome ; pkill -f selenium
 ```

-- If you cannot create driver make sure whether your port is occupied or not by zonbie.
+- If you cannot create driver make sure whether your port is occupied or not by zombie.
 ```
 $ lsof -i:60002
 ```